thenosewizard/dockerP2/README.markdown

 # Running the docker container

+## Add your username to a docker group

 ## Build the container
-1. sudo docker build --tag=review_processing .
+1. docker build --tag=review_processing .

 ## Run it and expose it to port 8000
-2. sudo docker run -d -p 8000:8000 review_processing
+1. docker run -d -p 8000:8000 review_processing

 ## Delete the containers
 1. docker ps -a
 2. docker rm "ID"

 ## Delete images
+1. docker images ls
-docker rmi "ID"
+2. docker rmi "ID"